 - Barron’s GRE Practice Test.

-These mock tests are okay for extra practice but not something that you can rely on.
-Neither are these the accurate predictors of your GRE score nor do they offer un-published test questions.
+These mock tests are okay for extra practice but not something you can rely on.
+Neither are these the accurate predictors of your GRE score, nor do they offer unpublished test questions.
 Therefore, these should never be the first choice of GRE aspirants.

-Having said that, we have covered all that you want to know about GRE Mock tests, when and how to take them, and some general recommendations regarding them.
-Sign up for free and get access to our amazing
+We have covered all you want to know about GRE Mock tests, when and how to take them, and some general recommendations.
+Sign up for free and get access to our amazing practice tests.